 HIGH SCHOOL: August Wilson Monologue Competition

 The Education Department of Kenny Leon’s True Colors Theatre Company hosts the Annual August Wilson Monologue Competition.
 Open to all Georgia high school students, the competition focuses on the plays of August Wilson’s Century Cycle.
 Students perform a 1-3 minute monologue of their choosing from one of the ten plays in the Century Cycle.
 The top three winners are awarded scholarships and the opportunity to compete against winners from other participating cities in the National Finals on Broadway at the August Wilson Theatre.

 All applicants are invited to attend free acting workshops.
 In-school August Wilson workshops are also provided at the request of any teacher who has more than 10 students apply.

-Our Education Department also offers a variety of theatre curriculum for teachers to implement in the classroom.
+Our Education Department also offers a variety of theatre curricula for teachers to implement in the classroom.
 From Professional Learning Units (PLU) including artistic assimilation, activating strategies that promote literacy in performing arts classes, project based learning for academy model instruction, “Acting-A Whole Body Experience,” and arts integrated curriculum for core classes to the Theatre Educators Alliance (TEA Party), we are committed to making theatre accessible to teachers and, in turn, their students.

 For more information concerning our educational opportunities, please contact us at firstname.lastname@example.org or 404-532-1901 ext.
 214.